Kaede (dancer)

-Kaede Dobashi (土橋 楓, Dobashi Kaede), professionally known by her mononym Kaede (楓, Kaede) is a Japanese dancer, model and actress.
-She is a member of the J-Pop group Happiness and a former member of E-girls and an exclusive model for CanCam.
+Kaede Dobashi (土橋 楓, Dobashi Kaede), professionally known by her mononym Kaede (楓, Kaede) is a Japanese dancer, singer, model and actress who is affiliated with LDH.
+She is a member of the J-pop girl group f5ve and a former member of collective girl group E-girls and its dance and vocal unit Happiness.
+Kaede is an exclusive model for CanCam.